 Although there are a lot of benefits to working from home, there are of course some disadvantages as well.

 Many employees have a harder time focusing on their work when working from home.
-Being at home can be very distracting because it is easy to notice things that need to be done around the house such as cleaning and organizing.
+Being at home can be very distracting.
+It is easy to notice things that need to be done around the house such as cleaning and organizing.

 There are also security concerns for businesses when their employees are working from home.
 Since teleworking employees have to be given access to company software, there is always the risk that their passcode could end up in the hands of the wrong person.
 This could lead to security breaches and issues for the company.